 Certain perfume ingredients naturally have staying power, keeping your scent going even in warm weather.
 If you desire a lingering fragrance, choose these long-lasting base notes:

-These base notes that are more intense reduce evaporation, making your scent last longer.
+These more intense base notes slow evaporation, helping your scent last longer.

 Conversely, shun perfumes with sole citrus or floral top notes, which have the shortest longevity.
 Instead, use perfumes that contain a harmonious blend of fresh top notes and powerful base notes to enhance longevity.